-The company also confirmed it was in talks to buy American International Group Inc's American Life Insurance Company (ALICO) unit, but no agreement had been reached.
+The company also confirmed it was in talks to buy American International Group Inc's

 The two U.S. insurers were in talks on a deal that could value ALICO at between $14 billion and $15 billion, according to a source, Reuters reported last month.

 MetLife management has said in the past it aimed to expand internationally.
 ALICO sells life insurance and retirement products in 54 countries.